danhaywood/danhaywood.github.io/_posts/2009-09-09-ducktyping-in-java-and-the-ubiquitous-language.md

     }

-We can then updated our DuckUser library to use the new utility:
+We can then updated our `DuckUser` library to use the new utility:

     public class DuckUser {
         public void useDuck(Object o) {
-            IDuck duck = DuckTyping.quacks(o, IDuck.class);
+            IDuck duck = DuckTyping.like(o, IDuck.class);
             if (duck != null) {
                 ... use supplied object as a duck ...
             }